chills-7-ds/python-crafting-grounds/00_basics/03_toolbelt_cli/README.md

 * Save past calculations using a basic file or in-memory history

 ---

+# Advice

+* Since these projects are focused on covering only Python basics (without diving into advanced topics or standard libraries yet), the code might look a bit longer or more manual than necessary.

+If you're comfortable using the standard libraries (like random, math, or argparse), I highly recommend revisiting this same project later — your code will be shorter, cleaner, and a lot easier to understand once you're ready to level up.

 # Extended Project Docs on Notion
 * For behind-the-scenes thought processes((hints, expected output, aha moments)), future improvements, project roadmap, and helpful resources and references, check out the dedicated Notion site: https://dramatic-psychology-0d8.notion.site/toolbelt-cli-doc-bts-20c03656c6c380948d65e67b8a41b1d3?source=copy_link